alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 4. True or False: The emphasis of the Employment Insurance program is on paying people so they don’t have to return to work.

 5. Indicate which federal department or agency would be responsible in the following scenarios.

-An employer is preparing the budget for the next year and wants to know the annual maximum insurable earnings amount.
+  An employer is preparing the budget for the next year and wants to know the annual maximum insurable earnings amount.

-An employee wants to retire and apply for Canada Pension Plan benefits.
+  An employee wants to retire and apply for Canada Pension Plan benefits.

-There is a new type of earning in the new collective agreement.
+  There is a new type of earning in the new collective agreement.
 You are not sure if it is insurable.

-The organization would like to apply for a reduction in its Employment Insurance premium rate.
+  The organization would like to apply for a reduction in its Employment Insurance premium rate.